mvpoirier/mvpoirier.github.io/README.md

 - Communicate what I'm doing relating to coding, physics, and teaching.
 - Allow a convenient place share my coding projects.
 - Take advantage of the syntax-highlighting capabilities of Jekyll for coding demos.
+- A place to showcase and share resources to a wider audience.